The Bankrate promise

 Compare offers with deposits backed by the federal government.
 Look closely at deals from online financial institutions.

-Here are some examples of bank and credit union 10-year CDs.
 Remember, few institutions offer certificates in this term, but you may find a better deal in your own search.

 Savers could buy a 10-year CD and close the account before it matures.
 Just make sure the benefit of an early exit outweighs the cost of the withdrawal penalty.

 At Bankrate, we strive to help you make smarter financial decisions.
 We follow strict guidelines to ensure that our editorial content is unbiased and not influenced by advertisers.
 Our editorial team receives no direct compensation from advertisers and our content is thoroughly fact-checked to ensure accuracy.

 Bankrate regularly surveys some 70 widely available financial institutions, made up of the biggest banks and credit unions, as well as a number of popular online banks.